We Love Doodles

 Conclusion For “Is Castor Oil Safe for Dogs”

-However, even small amounts of castor oil for dogs can be toxic if eaten, so it’s crucial that if you decide to treat your dog with castor oil, you take precautions to make sure that doesn’t happen.
+However, even small amounts of castor oil for dogs can be toxic if ingested, so it’s crucial that if you decide to treat your dog with castor oil, you take precautions to make sure that doesn’t happen.

 Still, as long as you stick to using castor oil topically or for systems like the eyes and ears, castor oil is safe for dogs.